Blessed Thomas Holford Catholic College

 Blessed Thomas Holford Catholic College is a secondary school based in Altrincham, Greater Manchester.
 The school specialises in maths and computing, and is named after Blessed Thomas Holford, a 16th-century priest from Cheshire.
-The college has a strong Catholic identity, and all pupils are required to wear uniform.
-The school's principal is Mr J Cornally MBE.
+The college has a Catholic identity.

 Curriculum

-The college puts special emphasis on maths and computing, and follows the Key Stage process.
+The college puts emphasis on maths and computing, and follows the Key Stage process.
 At Key Stage 3 in year 7 & 8, the pupils take the following subjects: